IDCI-Consulting/HelloWorldBundle/templates/contents/blog/en/step-bundle-contact.md

 ```
 {% endverbatim %}

-## Events : generate an email's sending
+## Events : sending an email

-Events define actions of our process (steps, paths), we have created a few which are present by default, but it is possible to create some.
+The actions that we will execute during our process of steps and paths are defined by the `event actions`.
+We created some which are present by default, but it is possible to create your own.
-For our example, we will create an event to send an email at the end of our step (when the user clics on `end` button).
+For the sake of our example, we will create an event action aiming to send an email at the end of our step (when the user clicks on the `end` button).
-It's possible to connect events on paths or steps any time of your process.
+It is possible to connect `event actions` to `paths` or `steps` at any point of your process.

-### Create a service to our event
+### Creating a service for our mailer event action

-We can considere a service as a class which is accessible every where in our application.
+We can see a service as a class which is accessible everywhere in our application.
-In a first phase, we have to create a `PathEventAction` :
+Firstly, we have to create a `PathEventAction` :

-> Note : To send our email, we have used the Swift Mailer library, you can read the Symfony documentation : [Doc Swift Mailer](http://symfony.com/doc/current/email.html)._

 ```php
 <?php